Xon77/Live4Life/README.md

 3. opening a GUI with different tabs like a Sequence view for the composition and the Global view for the performance (see below figures), as well as views for global multichannel and ambisonic effects,

 4. initializing a pattern function, that triggers sound events with sequences of parameters for each track, and a routine updating the GUI.

+A wiki and code examples to automate some utility functions will be added over time.

 ## Contribute